My Plantiful Cooking

 Ingredients needed for tofu like tofu, sesame oil, and soy sauce on a grey background.

-• Tofu - Use extra-firm or firm tofu that has been pressed beforehand with a tofu press or by stacking something heavy on top.
-For more details, check out this post on how to press tofu.
+• Tofu - Use extra-firm or firm tofu that has been pressed beforehand (with a tofu press or by stacking something heavy on top).
+For more details, check out this post on pressing tofu.

 • Rice paper wrappers - Choose larger wrappers (about 22cm/8.5 in) made with a combination of rice and tapioca starch.
-Three Ladies is my go-to brand, and you can find them in the international aisle of groceries, Asian markets, or online.
+Three Ladies is my go-to, and you can find it in the international aisle at grocery stores, in Asian markets, or online.

-• Basil leaves - Thai basil is preferred, but feel free to use regular basil if you have difficulty sourcing them.
+• Basil leaves - Thai basil is preferred, but feel free to use regular basil if you can't get them.

 🥕Ingredients substitutions and variations

-• Tofu - Not a fan?
-Feel free to substitute with cooked shrimps, tempeh, ground turkey, or some homemade Instant Pot seitan.
+• Tofu - Feel free to substitute with cooked shrimp, tempeh, or homemade seitan (including Instant Pot seitan and vegan chicken breast).

-• Vegetables - Feel free to use other veggies you have on hand, including cabbage, bell peppers, radish, and bean sprouts.
+• Vegetables - Feel free to use other veggies you have on hand, including cabbage, bell peppers, radishes, and bean sprouts.

 • Herbs - Other than Thai basil, you could also add cilantro, parsley, mint leaves, or other fresh herbs of choice!

-• Other dipping options - If peanut sauce is not your thing, feel free to use sweet chili sauce, sriracha mayo, or Thai basil pesto.
+• Dipping sauce - If peanut sauce isn't your thing, feel free to use others, including sweet chili sauce, vegan sriracha mayo, or Thai basil pesto.

 🔪How to make fresh Thai spring rolls